-Pre-pandemic, we planned to build a one-stop social service Hub in an area of dense Jewish poverty in Queens, where clients will receive an array of services - from job training to emotional support to food - all under one roof.
-To expand on the Queens Hub, scheduled to open in October, we allocated \$4.6 million to support the creation of six neighborhood career centers in Brooklyn, Manhattan, Long Island, and Westchester.
-Together, they will offer a coordinated network of services.
-This funding will also support increasing mental health services for the Jewish day school and synagogue community.
+Pre-pandemic, we planned to build a one-stop social service Hub in an area of dense Jewish poverty in Queens, where clients could receive an array of services - from job training to emotional support to food - all under one roof.
+To expand on the Queens Hub, which opened in October, we allocated \$4.6 million to support the creation of six satellite hubs in Brooklyn, Manhattan, Long Island, and Westchester.
+Together, they are offering a coordinated network of services.
+This funding is also supporting increased mental health services for the Jewish day school and synagogue community.